dennuguyen/comp1531-proj/src/assumptions.md

 - if user is not member of channel then raise AccessError

 ### channel_messages()
-- returns a list of messages, start, end
-- return at most 50 messages from a given "start"
-- index 0 message is most recent
-- "end"
-- return -1 if no new messages

 ### channel_leave()
 - takes in token of user wanting to leave and the channel being left